-The survey asked home and auto owners if they believed they are taking full advantage of all the discounts they qualified for on their homeowners and auto insurance policies.
-More than 34% of respondents, representing 53 million households, admitted they are probably not taking advantage of all homeowners insurance discounts or said that they simply didn’t know.
-Regarding auto coverage, more than 20% of car owners either didn’t know or said they were not maximizing all the car insurance discounts available to them.
+More than 34% of respondents, representing 53 million households, admitted they were probably not taking advantage of all homeowners insurance discounts, or said that they simply didn’t know.
+Regarding auto coverage, more than 20% of car owners either didn’t know or said they thought they were not maximizing all the car insurance discounts available to them.

 And those who stand to benefit most from the discounts are often those who aren’t taking advantage of them: nearly 38% of respondents with a household income of less than $25,000 said they weren’t taking advantage of all possible homeowners discounts or said they didn’t know.